ram231/select_dialog/README.md

 # select_dialog Package

+> Note: this package is just a fork to make barrierDismissable set to a boolean value.
-Package designed to select an item from a list, with the option to filter and even search the items online.
+> Please Read the simple example in the code below Package designed to select an item from a list, with the option to filter and even search the items online.
 <img src="https://github.com/davidsdearaujo/select_dialog/blob/master/screenshots/Screenshot_1.png?raw=true" width="49.5%" /> <img src="https://github.com/davidsdearaujo/select_dialog/blob/master/screenshots/Screenshot_2.png?raw=true" width="49.5%" />

 ## pubspec.yaml